ironbee/ironbee/predicate/frontend.md

 The easiest way to use in IronBee is via waggle.
 Add `predicate(...)` to your signatures and then `LuaInclude` the file.
 Predicate will be available as both `P` and `Predicate`.
 Be sure to load `ibmod_predicate` before the `LuaInclude`.
 If you are using it outside of IronBee, then load `../lua/ironbee/predicate.lua` as a module.

 This document describes various aspects of the frontend.
-Documentation of the available calls and frontend specific details of them are described in reference.md.
+Documentation of the available calls and frontend specific details of them are described in reference.txt.

 Examples
 --------